Skip to main content

 Project VE-ARiS

-We are developing copy protection solutions for integrated circuits to secure the know-how of partners
+IMMS developed copy protection solutions for integrated circuits to secure the know-how of partners

 Counterfeits and copies as a risk for safety-critical systems and economic assets

-Validation on systems of industrial partners
+Validation of methods on systems of industrial partners

 Acronym / Name: